 You'll be required to study skin anatomy and physiology.
-You also need to learn the procedures for studios and tattoos, blood-borne pathogens, OSHA standards and guidelines issued by the Food and Drug Administration.
+You need to know the procedures for studios, tattoos, blood-borne pathogens, OSHA standards and guidelines issued by the Food and Drug Administration.

 Some courses along the road to state certification include the application or administering of permanent makeup too.
-This expands the services an artist or shop can provide, but you need the steady and skillful hand of an experienced tattoo artist at first.
+This expands the services an artist or shop can provide, but you need the steady and skillful hand of an experienced tattoo artist at first to mentor you.

-But if you really want to succeed as a tattoo artist, you need to train properly.
+If you really want to succeed as a tattoo artist, you need to train properly.
 The best way to train and improve your skills is done through an apprenticeship.
 It would be easier to find an apprenticeship if you know some people in the business.
 Few artists are willing to accept a beginner without any experience at all as it is time consuming and expensive.

 Not to be discouraging at all.
 You need to be the best judge of yourself.
 Is your ability to draw a nice talent that you have?
 Can you physically with stand the hours of tedious work in awkward positions?
 How are you with people?
 Are you patient?
 Are you persistent?
 Are you willing to always keep on top of new trends and studying them?
 Equipment, inks, machines, etc. There are many considerations you need to think of and be honest with yourself.
 You will not immediately be rewarded monetarily.
 Just a heads up.